natalie-kate/date-night/README.md

    <span style="color: grey;">Solution: Second option random number generated from the array length variable minus 1. </span>
    - Google maps api, when trying to get the latitude and longitude of the input box area so that i could use it in the request for places.
 Tried let searchLat = places[0].geometry.location.lat; which didn't work took stack overflow to remind me to use ().
    <span style="color: grey;">Solution: lat() and lng() </span>
+   - Wireframes links were coming up as blank in Github.
+Checked the file path, which was fine, deleted them all and re-ecported incase I had done something wrong the first time around.
+Upon uploading an error was coming up saying: "Detected unusual line terminators.
+This file contains one or more unusual line terminator characters, like Line Separator (LS) or Paragraph Separator (PS).It is recommended to remove them from the file.
+This can be configured via `editor.unusualLineTerminators`."
+This gave the option to fix which I did but didn't appear to do anything as was still not working in Github.
+Sean Young on slack pointed out that he could get the mobile one to work, it occurred to me that I may not have clicked the fix button on all of them.
+   <span style="color: grey;">Solution: Re-uploaded the files again, this time not "fixing" them did the trick.</span>

 ## Testing